From the publisher:

 CHRISTMAS ON REINDEER ROAD by Debbie Mason.
 Forever (September 29, 2020).
 ISBN 978-1538716960.
 368 pages.

 This entry was posted on Wednesday, September 30th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.